gu-fan/mathematic.vim/README.md

 ## HOW TO USE:

 Extract to your ~/.vim folder.

-Then you can make a mapping to use it.
+You can make a mapping to use it easyier:

     " use it
     map <leader>km :set keymap=mathematic<CR>